NachbauerM/NachbauerM.github.io/_posts/2023-09-10-MOOC:_Rigorous_Impact_Evaluations.md

 ## Theory of Change and Measurement
 KEY VOCABULARY
-Theory of Change	Describes how and why a desired change is expected to happen.
+Theory of Change: Describes how and why a desired change is expected to happen.
 The theory of change identifies the preconditions, pathways, and interventions necessary for success.

-Hypothesis1
-A prediction about the effects of a given intervention, often derived from a theory of change.
+Hypothesis: A prediction about the effects of a given intervention, often derived from a theory of change.
 We can think of this as a claim to be tested.

-Hypotheses are intended to be made prior to the implementation of the intervention.
+Hypotheses: are intended to be made prior to the implementation of the intervention.
 E.g., Giving textbooks to students will improve student learning.

-Assumption	A precondition that underpins a theory of change or model.
+Assumption: A precondition that underpins a theory of change or model.
 An assumption cannot be directly observed or verified, e.g., When students read textbooks, they learn from them.

-Input	An activity carried out as part of a program or intervention, e.g., Textbooks are given to schools.
+Input:	An activity carried out as part of a program or intervention, e.g., Textbooks are given to schools.

-Output	A step in the planned implementation of a program or intervention – a.k.a. a direct result in response to the inputs, e.g., Students receive textbooks through schools.
+Output:	A step in the planned implementation of a program or intervention – a.k.a. a direct result in response to the inputs, e.g., Students receive textbooks through schools.

-Outcome	A change or impact caused by the program that is being evaluated, e.g., Increase in student learning levels.
+Outcome: A change or impact caused by the program that is being evaluated, e.g., Increase in student learning levels.

-Intermediate Outcomes	Observable changes or impacts caused by the program that are not the ultimate outcome of interest, but necessary along the way to achieving a final outcome, e.g., Increase in students who have passing test scores for the semester.
+Intermediate Outcomes:	Observable changes or impacts caused by the program that are not the ultimate outcome of interest, but necessary along the way to achieving a final outcome, e.g., Increase in students who have passing test scores for the semester.

-Final Outcomes	Changes or impacts that are of ultimate interest to researchers and/or program implementers; these are often the overall goals of a program, e.g., Increase in high school graduation rates.
+Final Outcomes:	Changes or impacts that are of ultimate interest to researchers and/or program implementers; these are often the overall goals of a program, e.g., Increase in high school graduation rates.

-Indicator	An observable metric used to measure an outcome, e.g., Student test scores.
+Indicator: An observable metric used to measure an outcome, e.g., Student test scores.

-Instrument	The tool used to measure an indicator, e.g., A set of test questions
+Instrument:The tool used to measure an indicator, e.g., A set of test questions

 Interesting: implicit association tests IAT (online test).
 Puts groups of categories together and check associations (we are faster if associations fit our intuitions).
 Tests implicit discrimination.